 4. Bi-men often must confront additional stereotypes and assumptions

-For those who are women and are with a man who identifies as bisexual, there may be a moment when someone tries to tell you that your current boyfriend “may be gay”, not knowing his sexual identity.
+For those who are women and are with a man who identifies as bisexual, there may be a moment when someone tries to tell you that your current boyfriend “may be gay”, assuming his sexual identity.

 Even gay men may feel as if bisexual men are just denying how they truly identify, which complicates matter.
 Take each moment in stride, be patient, and be honest with these kinds of comments.
 They aren’t right for their assumptions, but don’t take their ignorance as too offensive.